 An XPS file represents page layout files that are based on XML Paper Specifications created by Microsoft.
-This format was developed by Microsoft as a replacement of EMF file format and is similar to PDF file format, but uses XML in layout, appearance, and printing information of a document.
-It is, in fact, more justified to say that XPS is an attempt on PDF, but couldn’t get enough popularity as owned by PDF for a number of reasons.
+It was developed as a replacement of EMF file format and is similar to PDF file format, but uses XML in layout, appearance, and printing information of a document.
+It is, in fact, more justified to say that XPS is an attempt on PDF, but couldn’t get enough popularity as owned by PDF for many reasons.
 Microsoft provides XPS Document Writer by default from Windows 7 onwards for the creation of XPS files.
 XPS files can be generated by selecting the “Microsoft XPS Document Writer” as printer while printing the document.

 Microsoft submitted the XPS specification to Ecma International.
 In June 2007, Ecma Technical Committee 46 (TC46) was set up to develop a standard based on the OpenXPS Paper Specifications.
 Ecma International approved the Ecma Standard (ECMA-388) XPS specifications in June 2009 at the 97th General Assembly.